sharmithiru0398/EVENT_TICKETING_SYSTEM_/README.md

 Conditional Updates – Assigning departments using the CASE statement.

 By the end of this script, you’ll have a working understanding of:
-✅ How to create and modify databases and tables
+How to create and modify databases and tables and
-✅ How to use transactions and savepoints effectively
-✅ How to perform calculations and filtering using SQL queries
+How to use transactions and savepoints effectively and How to perform calculations and filtering using SQL queries

 This project serves as a complete SQL learning exercise, combining basic CRUD operations, schema modification, and transaction management in one cohesive example.